solid-contrib/information/weekly-updates/next.md

 This Week in Solid is openly developed [on GitHub](./next.md).
 If you find any errors in this week's issue please [submit a pull request](https://github.com/solid/information/pulls).

 ## Weekly Solid Call
 Every Thursday there is an hour long public call where newcomers can introduce themselves, anyone can ask general questions about Solid, and we recap the weeks works on Solid.
-This week was a general conversation about open source Solid servers.
+This week (insert note on minutes).
 Next weeks call will be cancelled so the next call will be on the 17th October at 1000CEST on [this line](https://zoom.us/j/121552099).

 ## Press